- Pig wellbeing should be your number one priority when considering how best to manage a pork packing plant closure.

 - This strategy will require significant diet modifications such as balancing electrolytes, calcium and phosphorus.
 Consult with a qualified swine nutritionist before doing this.

 - You must provide a readily available, constant supply of water to avoid poisoning when using CaCl.
-This is a short-term strategy (a couple weeks) for pigs approaching market weight that is not recommended for lighter weight, growing pigs.
+This is a short-term strategy (a couple of weeks) for pigs approaching market weight that is not recommended for lighter weight, growing pigs.

 Restrict access to feed